-Even if one takes the submitted Russian report on Hitler's autopsy at face value, there still remains the fact that there was no trace of the corpse of Eva Braun, Hitler's mistress and later wife.
+Even if one takes the years later submitted Russian report on Hitler's autopsy at face value, there still remains the fact that there was no trace of the corpse of Eva Braun, Hitler's mistress and later wife.
 This alone disproves the double-suicide theory now part of German history.

 Based on the well-documented revelations, this book can rightfully be called "the biggest detective story of the twentieth century".

-Yet, as we shall see, there is sufficient evidence in this book, some from recent sources, to at least consider the possibility that Hitler, together with Eva Braun, fled from Berlin on April 22nd, 1945.
+Yet, as we shall see, there is sufficient evidence in this book, some from recent Russian sources, to at least consider the possibility that Hitler, together with Eva Braun, fled from Berlin on April 22nd, 1945.
 This book is not another conspiracy theory using unsupported guesses about mysterious Hitler's sightings or saying, for example, that the real Hitler died but his double escaped.
 Quite to the contrary.
 All given statements are fully supported by well accepted witness reports and other written evidence.
 Consider this part of the evidence:

 Russian photo of exhumed corpse of Hitler's double - May 2, 1945